dxiai/styleguide/index.md

 > A simple quote

->{: alert alert-warning} a quote as a warning.
+>{: .alert.alert-warning} a quote as a warning.
 This would be awesome.
 This is not really working for us :(

 ```markdown
 Syntax highlighted code block